-The fact of the matter is that Al Capone would have much rather done business amicably with his rivals, however, his rivals happened to be greedy and unreasonable people who initiated murderous acts against Al Capone's people over control of sales territories.
+Al Capone has a reputation for being a murderer, and a ruthless one at that.
+But you probably haven’t read about all of the attempts to eliminate big Al from the bootlegging business by his competition.
+The fact of the matter is Al Capone would much rather have done business amicably with his rivals, mutually agreeing on territory and profit sharing, etc. It was Al’s rivals that became greedy and unreasonable.
+They began to try and strong arm Capone, and hatched murderous plots against Capone and his people – all over control of sales territories.
 Being that he was not able to seek protection from the authorities because of the nature of his business, he, like any reasonable person in the same situation, took matters into his own hands.

-Some people argue that the nature of business that Al Capone engaged in was illicit, and that he was greedy and a ruthless businessman.
-The fact is, the government made illegal something that should not have been made illegal, and Al Capone was the pioneer in bootlegging operations as a result.
+Some people argue that the nature of business that Al Capone engaged in was illicit at the time, and that he was greedy and a ruthless businessman.
+The fact is, the government made illegal something that should not have been made illegal, and Al Capone was a pioneer in bootlegging operations as a result.
 People caught on and wanted to take away what he worked to accomplish, in providing spirits to a deprived market.

-The next time you enjoy a cold beer, or a stiff mixed, you can probably thank Al Capone for his defiance and perseverance during prohibition.
-It probably had some influence on the repeal of prohibition.
-The next time you buy a gallon of milk for your family, and you check the date to make sure it’s safe to drink, you can definitely thank Al Capone for that.
-A little food (and wine) for thought.
+The next time you enjoy a cold beer, or your favorite cocktail – or even a glass of wine, you can thank Al Capone for his defiance and perseverance during prohibition.
+He certainly had some influence on the repeal of prohibition.
+Also bear this in mind… The next time you buy a gallon of milk for your family, and you check the date to make sure it’s safe to drink, you can thank Al Capone for that too.